frconor-ebook/meditations/_posts/2025-10-22-st-john-paul-ii.md

 The Ambassador to the Holy See, a Catholic, several years after his death, told a story of how Margaret Thatcher came to Rome three times after the death of John Paul II; on two occasions to visit his grave, and on one occasion to meet Pope Benedict.

-He said, "When I heard she was coming, I asked the secretary of the embassy to look in the archives and see, Was there any photograph there of Margaret Thatcher with Pope John Paul II?
+He said, "When I heard she was coming, I asked the secretary of the embassy to look in the archives and see, was there any photograph there of Margaret Thatcher with Pope John Paul II?
 And they found one.

 "They framed it very nicely and they put it on top of the grand piano in the main living room so that when she came in, she would immediately see it.
-That\'s what happened.
+That's what happened.
 She came into the room, she saw it, she liked it very much."

-About a week after she had gone home, the ambassador got a call from her secretary asking if would it be possible for her to have that picture.
+About a week after she had gone home, the ambassador got a call from her secretary asking if it would be possible for her to have that picture.

 The ambassador was very happy.
 He felt he had scored a lot of points.
 He had done the right thing.
 They packaged it up very nicely and they sent it off to Mrs. Thatcher.